aplteam/Tatin/docs/PackageConfiguration.md

 If the function is monadic it will be fed with the path where the package lives on disk.
 If the package was brought into the WS by `LoadPackages` and has no assets then the right argument will be empty.

-The function may or may not return a result.
-A result is assigned to `TatinVars.LX` inside the package namespace.
-If there is no result `TatinVars.LX` becomes an empty vector.
+The function must return a result which is assigned to `TatinVars.LX` inside the package namespace.
 Without an `lx` function there won't be a variable `LX` in `TatinVars`.[^TatinVars]

 The `lx` function will be executed under error trapping, and any errors will be silently ignored.
 If you do not want this then you have two options:

-* Make `⎕TRAP` a local variable in the `lx` function and assign `⎕TRAP←0 'S'` to it to make any problem popping up straight away
+* Make `⎕TRAP` a local variable in the `lx` function and assign `⎕TRAP←0 'S'` to it to make any problem pop up straight away

 * Put `:TRAP ⋄ :EndTrap` around the code in the `lx` function and deal with problems yourself, for example in the `:Else` branch.